Aldershot Town F.C.: Administration and return to Conference

 In the summer 2012, a major shareholder suffered a major stroke, debilitating him and creating a financial insecurity that would prove dangerous come the following year.
 In May 2013, Aldershot Town announced that they were in financial difficulties, with players' wages going unpaid.
 The Chief Executive, Andrew Mills, announced his resignation saying that there was no evidence that the major shareholder Kris Machala had the ability to fund the club.
 Director Tony Knights admitted that the club has been "haemorrhaging money".
 On 2 May 2013, just five days after their relegation from the Football League, Aldershot Town officially entered administration.
 The club fell with debts of over £1 million.

 On 1 August 2013, Aldershot Town confirmed the takeover of the club by a consortium led by former chairman Shahid Azeem.
 In conjunction, the club announced the agreement of a lucrative deal with Chelsea to host a significant number of matches played by the Chelsea Academy and Reserves over the next two years.

-Aldershot were relegated from the National League in 2019 after finishing 21st.
+Aldershot Town were relegated from the National League in 2019 after finishing 21st.
 However, they were reprieved from relegation after Gateshead were administratively relegated.